 Clean code - The code that Visly generates should look very similar to how you may have written it by hand.
 For every component, we generate a JS which includes the JSX code to render the component, a CSS file with styles, and a typescript definition file to document the props of your component.
 The code is minimal and the CSS is self-contained so that it cannot affect any other elements within your app or website.

 Accessible by default - Where possible, we automatically output semantic HTML, and otherwise all the necessary aria attributes to ensure an accessible UI.
 Accessibility is not easy to do correctly; using a tool like Visly should hopefully make it much easier since Visly has enough context to automatically do this in most situations.
 If you’re using Visly today, you’ll notice we still have a ways to go here.
 We've made this a priority to improve before our public launch.
-Read more about how we think about accessibility.
+Designing for keyboard accessibility.

 Keeping bundle sizes small - Due to our compiler’s ability to output the minimal amount of code needed and a lack of any runtime dependencies you aren’t already using in your app (like React), we are able to get very close to handwritten code in terms of bundle size impact.
 In future, I think we can even outperform handwritten code.